 - Reduced sense of smell

-Chronic sinusitis last for over 12 weeks.
-Smokers are 60% more likely to develop chronic sinusitis as a resulting of their smoking.
+Chronic sinusitis lasts for over 12 weeks and smokers are 60% more likely to develop chronic sinusitis as a resulting of their smoking.

 How do cigarettes affect my sinuses?

 Studies show that each day, adults produce an average of two quarts of mucus in their nose and sinuses.
 The mucus acts to clean our nasal cavities and sinuses and keep them moist and draining properly.